Higher Education and Student Affairs Administration M.Ed.

 Please note:

-Candidates whose applications are COMPLETE (including the resume/CV) by December 1 will be given priority consideration.
-Applications completed after the December 1 deadline cannot be guaranteed a full-review.
+• Candidates whose applications are COMPLETE (including the resume/CV) by the communicated application deadline will be given priority consideration.
+Applications completed after the deadline cannot be guaranteed a full-review.

-GREs are not required for academic admissions into the HESA program or for applicants seeking an assistantship or university funding through financial aid.
+• GRE scores are not required for academic admission into the HESA program, nor for applicants seeking graduate assistantships or university funding through financial aid.

 2. INTERVIEW